 Students on IEP’s – Summer time is a great time to continue working towards the goals set

 during the school year.

 Students who need to be challenged more – Enrichment tutoring over the summer helps these students exceed curriculum

 Based on the needs identified during our Free Educational Consultation,

-your son or daughter works one-on-one with a qualified tutor in the privacy
+your son or daughter works one-to-one with a qualified tutor in the privacy

 of your home.
 The right tutor can help with any need and your child still

 gets a summer break as tutoring sessions are typically 2 – 4 times